How to Create Wireframe with Google Docs

 How to Create Google Map App Wireframe

 Wondershare Mockitt is a dedicated tool to create wireframes, designs, and prototypes, right until the handoff stage when the developer takes over.
 While the interface is clean and simple, tremendous power is available at your fingertips.
-This cloud-based app gives you full control over asset libraries, design editing, interactiveness, and collaboration; in short, it is an end-to-end wireframe-to-prototype tool for all major OS platforms.
+This cloud-based app gives you full control over asset libraries, design editing, interactiveness, and collaboration.
+In short, it is an end-to-end wireframe-to-prototype tool for all platforms.

 Some of the key features include a comprehensive asset library where individual components can be customized and reused, a robust collection of effects, animation, gestures, and transitions to breathe life into your designs, an easy way to create a fully functional prototype without any coding knowledge whatsoever, real-time feedback mechanisms, and the ability to seamlessly handoff your designs for rapid development.